vsrinivas/fuchsia/development/languages/rust/third_party.md

    Google employee, you will need to ask a Google employee to do this part for you.
 1. Reference the crates you need in [`rustc_deps/Cargo.toml`][3p-cargo-toml].
-1. Run `fn update-rustc-third-party`.
+1. Run `scripts/fx update-rustc-third-party`.
 This will download all crates listed in [`rustc_deps/Cargo.toml`][3p-cargo-toml] as well as their dependencies and place them in the `vendor` directory.
 1. `git add` the `Cargo.toml`, `Cargo.lock` and `vendor` directory.